Henri Arnaut de Zwolle

 Henri Arnaut de Zwolle (c.
 1400, in Zwolle – September 6, 1466, in Paris) (often Henri Arnault, also Henricus Arnold/Arnoldus/Arnoul of/van Zwolle) was employed as a physician, astronomer, astrologer, and organist to Philip the Good.
 He is best known for a treatise on musical instruments.

 Henri Arnaut apparently was born in Zwolle, then part of the Burgundian Netherlands.
 There are no data on his education.
 Perhaps he became a physician first, as he was named Magister Henricus Arnault, Medicus Alemannus de Zuvolis (Zuvolis = Zwolle).
-He became a student of the instrument-maker Jean de Fusoris, who was employed between 1400 and 1445 by Philip the Good and later by the French king Louis XI of France.
+He became a student of the instrument-maker Jean de Fusoris, who was employed between 1400 and 1445 by Philip the Good and later by the French king Louis XI.
 By 1432, Henri was at the court of Philip the Good in Dijon as well.

 Between 1438 and 1446 (several decades before the activities of Leonardo da Vinci), he created manuscripts in Latin on a wide variety of technical subjects, including astronomy, hydraulics, astronomical instruments, and drawings of apparent inventions like a folding ladder and a gem polishing machine.
 Among the manuscripts is a copy (in Henri's handwriting) of Jacob of Liège's Speculum musicae.
 The best known part is his treatise on the design and construction of musical instruments, containing, amongst others, the earliest illustration of a harpsichord.
 He gave a detailed description of the action and the operation of this keyboard plucked instrument with the complex linkages between the keyboard and the strings.
 He also described the lute, the clavichord, the dulce melos, and the organ.
 His description of the organ is more practical than earlier treatises, describing the composition of the diapason chorus and the scaling of the pipes.
 He describes the layout of pipes, either with the longest in the middle, "in the form of a bishop's mitre", or in chromatic order, longest at the left, and he is credited with the first mention of reed pipes.
 All instruments in his manuscript were to be played at the court and not in churches.
 The manuscripts were probably only bundled in the 16th century (F-Pn Lat.
 7295).